Rapptz/discord.py/docs/api.rst

     .. attribute:: widget_channel

-        Union[:class:`TextChannel`, :class:`abc.Snowflake`] – The widget's channel.
+        Union[:class:`TextChannel`, :class:`Object`] – The widget's channel.

-        If this could not be found then it falls back to a :class:`abc.Snowflake` with the ID being set.
+        If this could not be found then it falls back to a :class:`Object` with the ID being set.

     .. attribute:: verification_level